 A spa town addiction

-I can’t get enough of Czech spa towns, and Karlovy Vary (Carlsbad) is the biggest, most glamorous and famous by far.
+I can’t get enough of Czech spa towns, and Karlovy Vary (Carlsbad) is one of the biggest, most glamorous spa towns in Europe by far.
 Making it extra handy, if you’re spending just one day in Karlovy Vary, you can pretty much sightsee in a line from one end of the pedestrian spa promenade to the other.
 For much of that time you’ll be blinking in astonishment at the pastel-coloured villas and hotels that rise up through the Tepla River valley like a dreamy pale rainbow – the rest of the time you’ll want to follow this Things to do in Karlovy Vary guide.

 A brief history of Karlovy Vary